A Message from the Program Director

 Greetings, and welcome to the Spring semester of the Sage Academy for Lifelong Learning at Goucher College!
 We’re happy to have you along as we usher in the 2020s.

 Exciting things will be happening on campus during these coming months, giving us many reasons to be #goucherproud: we’ll inaugurate Goucher’s 12th president, Kent Devereaux; we’ll continue to earn our stripes among the nation’s best colleges for liberal arts and innovation; and we will further develop the Sage Academy as a means to engage all active adult learners across the generations.
 Where better than a school that was on the forefront of women’s higher education in the 19th century, and continues to be a College That Changes Lives for all, well into the 21st century?

-With that, I offer you a sneak peek at what’s in store:
+With that, I offer you a glimpse at some of this semester's offerings:

 - Goucher Professor of Art History and Visual Culture, Dr. April Oettinger, will guide us through an exploration of the medicinal qualities of plants and holistic gardening today, as they relate to a vast tradition of ideas that guided 16th century botany and the history of gardens.